Pembrokeshire Marine Code

 - To promote Pembrokeshire through its quality of wildlife, landscape and scenery (which is highly valued both nationally and internationally and is covered by numerous conservation designations).

-- To develop environmental awareness through education and example leading to caring ownership of activity sites.
+- To promote environmental awareness through education and encourage others to lead by example

 - Codes of Conduct – for seals, seabirds and cetaceans

 - Agreed access restriction maps – that have been drawn up by conservation experts and coastal users